Unboxed-Software/solana-course/content/token22-metadata.md

 ## Metadata extension:

-The metadata extension is an exciting addition to the Token Program.
-This extension allows us to store the metadata directly in the mint itself!
+The `metadata` extension is an exciting addition to the Token Extension Program.
+This extension allows us to store the metadata directly _in_ the mint itself!
 This eliminates the need for a separate account, greatly simplifying the handling of metadata.
-Not only does this make accessing metadata more connivent, it saves space and reduces network calls.

-Make a note that the metadata extension should work directly with the metadata-pointer extension.
-During mint creation, you should also add the metadata-pointer extension, pointed at the mint itself.
-Check out the [Solana Token22 docs](https://spl.solana.com/token-2022/extensions#metadata)
+Note that the `metadata` extension should work directly with the `metadata-pointer` extension.
+During mint creation, you should also add the `metadata-pointer` extension, pointed at the mint itself.
+Check out the [Solana Token Extension Program docs](https://spl.solana.com/token-2022/extensions#metadata)

-The added fields and functions in the metadata extension follows the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/interface)
+The added fields and functions in the metadata extension follow the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/interface)

-Now, when a mint has been initialized with the metadata extension, it will house these extra fields:
+When a mint is initialized with the metadata extension, it will house these extra fields:
 ```rust
 type Pubkey = [u8; 32];
 type OptionalNonZeroPubkey = Pubkey; // if all zeroes, interpreted as `None`